Southern California Immigration Project

 About Southern California Immigration Project (SCIP)

-Southern California Immigration Project (SCIP) is dedicated to delivering legal services to survivors of human rights violations by providing pro bono legal services to immigrants.
+Southern California Immigration Project is a public interest nonprofit organization dedicated to providing pro bono legal services to survivors of human and civil rights violations.

 Our vision is to help put immigrant survivors of human rights abuses on a path toward safety and healing and empower them to educate others in their communities and beyond and pursue full and thriving lives.